-Publication and commentary on social media carries similar obligations to any other kind of publication or commentary.
+Publication and commentary on social media carry similar obligations to any other kind of publication or commentary.

 Photography & Video on Premises or at Papayago Rescue House Events

-Photography and video is strictly prohibited at the rescue unless prior permissions have been given from a board member.
+Photography and video are strictly prohibited at the rescue unless prior permissions have been given by a board member.
 There are several instances that photographing and videoing the birds can be harmful to the image of Papayago and more importantly the birds.
 Several of our birds are nervous around phones and are not used to their new environment with the rescue yet.
 We must always put the comfort of the birds first.
 The appearance of the rescue is also a priority.
-During cleaning times, and other moments when a bird is stressed or misbehaving, a visitor to our pages may not understand from pictures and small clips the entire story.
+During cleaning times, and other moments when a bird is stressed or misbehaving, a visitor to our pages may not understand the pictures and small clips of the entire story.

 Don’t Tell Secrets

 It’s perfectly acceptable to talk about your work and have a dialog with the community, but it’s not okay to publish confidential information.
-Confidential information includes things such as, details of current projects without approval through proper channels (Caitlin, will go to Maria if there is a question), financial information, research, future projects and plans.
+Confidential information includes things such as surrenders, adoptions, details of current projects without approval through proper channels, financial information, research, future projects, and plans.
 Please be respectful of our fellow employees and volunteers within the community and refrain from posting, and tagging others without consent.